rockerritesh/safe-mcp/techniques/SAFE-T1706/README.md

 - `aud` is set to a generic value such as `https://api.internal.example.com/`, and
 - Resource servers do not enforce that `aud` matches their specific service.

-A token issued when the agent uses the projects-api tool is logged accidentally (SAFE-T1506).
+A token issued when the agent uses the projects-api tool is logged accidentally.
 An attacker reuses that token directly against billing-api.
 Since billing-api only verifies the token signature but not the service-specific audience, it accepts the token and grants access to billing operations—classic cross-service relay behavior.

 **Scenario B – MCP Server Accepts Any Token from a Trusted IdP**